Nyheim Hines Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his lone career matchup against the Raiders, Hines put up 58 rushing yards, 41.5 more yards than his over/under in Sunday's game.
+- In his single career matchup against the Raiders, Hines recorded 58 rushing yards, 41.5 more yards than his over/under in Sunday's game.

 - Hines did not have a touchdown run in that outing against the Raiders.

-- Hines will go up against a Raiders squad that allows 115.7 rushing yards per game and is the NFL's 19th-ranked rush defense.
+- The Raiders allow 115.7 yards per game on the ground, the NFL's 19th-ranked rush defense.

-- This season the Raiders have conceded 16 rushing TDs.
-They are ranked 23rd in the NFL in that category.
+- The Colts are up against the NFL's 23rd-ranked D when it comes to rushing TDs conceded (16 this year).

 Recent Performances

-- In last week's outing against the Cardinals, Hines carried the ball three times for 11 yards.
+- Against the Cardinals last week, Hines rushed three times for 11 yards.

-- Over his last three games, Hines has piled up six carries for 35 yards (11.7 per game).
+- Hines has six carries for 35 yards (11.7 yards per game) during his last three games.

-- He's also tacked on five catches for 47 yards and one touchdown.
+- And he has tacked on five catches for 47 yards (15.7 per game) and one receiving TD.

 Hines' Indianapolis Teammates